lonycell/grafana.v7/docs/sources/panels/transformations.md

   - **Reduce row -** Apply selected calculation on each row of selected fields independently.
   - **Binary option -** Apply basic math operation(sum, multiply, etc) on values in a single row from two selected fields.
 - **Field name -** Select the names of fields you want to use in the calculation for the new field.
-- **Calculation -** Select a calculation to use when Grafana creates the new field.
+- **Calculation -** Select a calculation to use when ThingSPIN creates the new field.
 Click in the field to see a list of calculation choices.
 For information about available calculations, refer to the [Calculation list]({{< relref "calculations-list.md" >}}).
 - **Alias -** (Optional) Enter the name of your new field.
 If you leave this blank, then the field will be named to match the calculation.
 - **Replace all fields -** (Optional) Select this option if you want to hide all other fields and display only your calculated field in the visualization.